FMD - Falsified Medicines Directive - Dir. 2011/62/EU

 Igb provides an identification service through serialization.

-Igb created the “tamper evident folding box”, for which patent pending proceedings have started.
+Igb created and patented the “Tamper Evident folding box”.
 It’s the easiest, safest and less expensive solution in compliance with the requirements of FMD - Falsified Medicines Directive - Dir.
 2011/62/EU, FDA and TGA.